lap309/Machine-Learning/4. Model Creation/Anomaly Detection/readme.md

 Company/Business:
 -	preventing equipment damage therefore saving money
 -	identifying fraudulent transactions
+-	Cache Timing, what causes certain log requests to fail and other to load

 Sales:
 -	to detect or predict slight changes in customer behavior that may result in a shift in selling, marketing strategy, or development.
 Allowing them to stay ahead of trends